apthegr8/LanguageGuesser/README.md

-Note: This project was created as part of a tutorial practice.
-This is a node.js which cannot be deployed on Github
+Note: This is a node.js which cannot be deployed on Github